 do not bite nails or suck thumbs and fingers

-You don't need to stay off school, nursery or work with threadworms.
+You do not need to stay off school, nursery or work with threadworms.

 Content supplied by the NHS and adapted for Ireland by the HSE